 - lifelong skills and, particularly, the ability to analyse and evaluate operational and strategic contexts

 - the skills to apply academic theory and principles in a business environment.

-You can attend online or on-site workshops, or a mixture of both, where you will participate in open discussions, with contributions from tutors, practitioners and industry representatives.
+You will attend online learning events, where you will participate in open discussions, with contributions from tutors, practitioners and industry representatives.

 You will receive lectures and study materials online, as well as podcasts and other tools, and interact with your tutors online, through discussion boards, blogs and wikis.